abduulrahmankhalid/Selelcted-1-Project/README.md

-The repository is a part of course work for CS 395 Selected Topics In Computer Science - FCAI-HU
+The repository is a part of course work for CS 395 Selected Topics In Computer Science-1 - FCAI-HU

 Contains 4 Machine Learning Models For 2 Difrrent Dataset.